cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_20.rst

 | Definition: a long arduous journey, especially one made on foot.
 | Usage: a trek to the South Pole.
 | Usage: we trekked through the jungle.
+|
+| plthera
+| Definition: an amount that is greater than is needed or can be used.
+| Synonyms: excess
+| Usage:  a plethora of committees and subcommittees.

 .. image:: images/father-giving-son-piggyback-ride.jpg